SEIR-7-06/lists_and_ranges_pylab/README.md

 	```

 - Test out your handy-word by printing `cohort`.
-- Loop over `cohort` printing out each item in the format
+- Loop over `cohort` printing out a message for each student dictionary in the list.
 ```bash
 Jane is currently enrolled
 Stu is currently enrolled
 Derek is currently enrolled
 ```

+## Hungry for More

 #### Exercise 7